-- Short-term (generally cash payment in the form of performancebased incentives at a fixed amount or as a percentage of base salary). - Long-term (generally based upon the issue of performance rights to acquire shares in the Company, and in relation to the Managing Director, other fixed amount cash incentives).
+- Short-term (generally cash payments in the form of performance-based incentives awarded at a fixed amount or as a percentage of base salary). - Long-term (generally based upon the issue of performance rights to acquire shares in the Company, and in relation to the Managing Director, other fixed amount cash incentives).